RoboRopuch/StargazerAR/README.md

 ## Overview

-This project is a mobile application designed to facilitate the identification and exploration of celestial bodies using augmented reality (AR).
-The application overlays 3D models of stars and planets onto the real-world image captured by the smartphone’s camera.
+This project is a mobile application designed in Unity.
+It uses ArFoundation package ot overlay 3D models of stars and planets onto the real-world image captured by the smartphone’s camera.

 ## Features